walles/moar/README.md

 * Enable exiting using ^c (without restoring the screen).

 * Just pass stuff through if stdout is not a terminal.

+* Accept numeric prefixes just like less.
+Implement for 'g', 'G' and SPACE to begin with.